The Affair Season 4 Premiere Recap: Solloways In LA

 The other thing Helen is clearly struggling with is having a life without work or any obligations other than mothering in L.A.
 It has fucked her up so much that she doesn’t even like the perfect weather in Southern California.
 Telling her therapist that the Pacific Ocean is an attention whore is the most NYC conversation I could imagine, until she tells him, “Fuck you.”
 Okay, and that’s our 50 minutes.

-It’s fascinating that Noah doesn’t remember the part of their bathroom conversation that is probably most important to Helen, when she realises he is the earthquake she’s tensely waiting to get levelled by.
+It’s fascinating that Noah doesn’t remember the part of their bathroom conversation that is probably most important to Helen, when she realizes he is the earthquake she’s tensely waiting to get leveled by.
 Full circle to: why is Noah here, really?
 Oh yeah, because his new family with Alison didn't work out.

 We end on a cliffhanger, with Vic passed out on their bathroom floor at home.
 Next week I’ll be back with some WebMD guesses about what makes someone rapidly lose weight and then rapidly lose consciousness.